takwas/blog-src/content/internet-help-ready.md

 <br/>

 So where do you look to before looking to IRC?
-There are three places to __read__ from before turning to internet-relay-chat for help:
+There are three sources you may __read__ from before turning to internet-relay-chat for help:

-* __Read the documentation__.
-Documentation is the manual the creator or experts of a software tool provide the users with.
+* __Read the documentation__. * Documentation is the manual the creator or experts of a software product or tool provide their users with.
 So you want to know the ins and outs of a technology?
 That's the right place to look.

 * __Read blog posts__ related to your topic-area.
 Blog posts are often based on people's experiences, so you're likely to find help from there, especially if the writer has faced the same issue.
 Remember to `bookmark` the really helpful ones as you go ;).